3 Special Education Websites That Help Parents The Most

 “Learning disabilities are not a prescription for failure”- Sheldon H. Horowitz, Ed.D.

-Websites That Assist The Parent In Special Education Plans
+Special Education Websites That Assist Parents With Education Plans

 The National Center For Learning Disabilities has lots of very valuable information, resources and recommendations for the parent who wants to get a handle on what they are dealing with.
 Their focus is educating each demographic impacted by teaching a child with special needs, not just the parent.
 Still, the NCLD is not going to help you manage everything but they will tell you what you need to do in order to get through the testing process and what to do to help children once they receive their diagnosis.
 Support is there, but education seems to be the focus on this site.
 The help comes in the form of arming the parent with information on how to do this, rather than being a tool that helps them do it.
 On the website Special Education Degrees, there is a comprehensive digest of where parents can go for further information, depending on what they are looking for.
 As far as being a good source of resources, this site does a great job of trying to include a little bit of everything.
 Again, they won’t help you with managing the process or doing anything like eCare Vault does, but if you want to read up and get connected to other parents and resources, this is a good site to start with.